-- Be able to identify, describe and discuss six major global determinants of health.
+- Identify, describe and discuss six major global determinants of health.

-- Be able to critically examine global health issues as they are encountered in future practice and training.
+- Critically examine global health issues as they are encountered in future practice and training.

 Time Commitment and Course Length